Notifications Based on the Result of a Formula

 This option allows you to enable the notification for individual employees.
 If the formula result of an employee matches the filter condition, the notification will trigger.
-If you choose this option, click in the 'Employees' field and select the teams from the list.
+If you choose this option, click in the "Employees" field and select the employees from the drop-down list.

 Select notification actions

 Plecto allows you to select from a variety of notification actions - choose one or combine several - it's up to you!
 These are the currently available notification actions:

 An example of the different notification actions in Plecto.

 To select an action, click on the desired action box.
 An options window will open.
 Each action has different fields and settings in the options window that you need to fill out.
 Once you have selected the notification actions, all you have to do is click the "Save" button at the bottom-right of the page.